overhangio/tutor/README.md

 ### Debugging

-Open a bash in the lms:
+Open a bash shell in the lms or the cms:

-    docker-compose run lms bash
+    make lms
+    make cms

 Open a python shell in the lms or the cms:

-    make lms-shell
+    make lms-python
-    make cms-shell
+    make cms-python

 ## For developers